 2010-2013 Paul Gray graduated with BSc (Psychology) Honours degree and BA Sociology and Aboriginal Studies from the University of Sydney in 2007.
 Paul, a descendant of the Bogan River Wiradjuri from NSW, is the first Aboriginal Australian student to graduate with Honours in Psychology.
 After graduation he worked as a psychologist with the NSW Department of Human Services, Community Services Division.
-Paul was awarded a Charlie Perkins Scholarship to support his DPhil work where he explored the mechanisms of risk and resilience for children exposed to early traumatic experiences.
+On a Charlie Perkins Scholarship to support his DPhil work Paul explored the mechanisms of risk and resilience for children exposed to early traumatic experiences.

-2011-2012 and 2012-2013 Clancy Reid graduated from the University of New South Wales with a BA, First Class Honours and University Medal in English and completed his LLB on exchange at University College London.
-At Oxford, he gained a Master of Studies in English, focusing on the early collaboration between T S Eliot and Ezra Pound and their contest over the work of art in modernist aesthetics.
+2011-2012 and 2012-2013 Clancy Reid graduated from the University of NSW with a BA, First Class Honours and University Medal in English and completed his LLB on exchange at University College London.
+At Oxford, he gained a Master of Studies in English, focusing on the early collaboration between T S Eliot and Ezra Pound and their contest over art in modernist aesthetics.
 Clancy followed this with a Master of Studies in Film Aesthetics.

-"The popular image of Oxford as a place of languorous repose can be misleading.
-With every day consumed by the thousand different things on offer, my time here passed in the blink of a fevered eye.
+"With every day consumed by the thousand different things on offer, my time passed in the blink of a fevered eye.
 It was thrilling to be part of such an engaged intellectual community, where the variety of lectures, seminars, readings and performances is astounding.
 The MSt was a demanding and exciting course, introducing advanced methods of scholarship that allowed me to make use of Oxford's singular archives.
-It combined rigorous supervision with a variety of scholarly methods, all of which have strengthened the approach of my current research and spurred me on to unfamiliar territory, often cross-pollinating disciplines.
-The support of my college allowed me to take part in landmark conferences within Oxford and London, and made my social life particularly vibrant.
-I am extremely grateful to the James-Fairfax Oxford Australia Fund for making my time at Oxford possible.
-It has been a uniquely wonderful experience that will affect me profoundly, long after I have left."
+The support of my college allowed me to take part in landmark conferences within Oxford and London.
+I am extremely grateful to the James-Fairfax Oxford Australia Fund for making my time at Oxford possible - a uniquely wonderful experience that will affect me profoundly, long after I have left."

-2010-2013 2010-2013 Mimi Zou completed her BCL (2010-2011) with Distinction at Christ Church, and her DPhil (2011-2014) at St John's College, Oxford.
+2010-2013 2010-2013 Mimi Zou completed her BCL (2010-2011) with Distinction at Christ Church. and her DPhil (2011-2014) at St John's College, Oxford.
 Her DPhil studies were supported by a James Fairfax Scholarship and a UK Government Commonwealth Scholarship.
 Mimi graduated from the University of Sydney with First Class Honours and the University Medal in Economics and Social Sciences in 2007 and with First Class Honours in Law in 2009.
 In Oxford, Mimi served as Junior Dean at St John's College, President of the ANZ Society, and represented Oxford in Powerlifting at the Oxford v Cambridge Varsity Match.
 Mimi returned to Oxford in 2018 to take up the Fangda Career Development Fellowship in Chinese Commercial Law at St Hugh's College, in association with the Oxford Law Faculty and the Oxford China Centre.
 It is the first post in Chinese law at the University of Oxford.
 Prior to this appointment, Mimi was the Edwards Fellow at Columbia Law School (New York) and Assistant Professor at the Faculty of Law, The Chinese University of Hong Kong.
 Mimi's current research focuses on transnational commercial law issues arising from China's digital economy and Chinese outbound foreign investments.
 "My BCL and DPhil studies at Oxford inspired a career in academia, as I was taught, supervised, and mentored by the most brilliant legal scholars in the world.
 After spending a few years in Hong Kong and New York, I am very excited to be back in Oxford in a unique role that will allow me to develop Chinese law as a new field of research and teaching here.
 It is a truly privileged opportunity that would not have emerged without my Oxford experience, for which I will always be grateful for the support of the James Fairfax Oxford Australia Scholarship."